 However, did you know that you can update your contribution amount AT ANY TIME?
 Let’s say that you get into the year and need to cut back a little.
 You can do that.
 Or perhaps you realized that you weren’t putting enough in.
 You can bump up your contributions (to the annual limit), as well.

 Did you know that anyone can fund your HSA?
 That’s right.
-Your employer, your parents, your spouse, or even Bill Gates could (but he probably won’t).
+Your employer, your parents, or even your spouse could contirubte.

 If you go over the limit, you will be subject to taxes on the difference.